Saturday, December 14, 2024

 When I was sitting in the Air New Zealand departure area at the Los Angeles International Terminal, I glanced at the people around me.
 It was so easy to spot the smug Southern Hemisphere know-it-alls, myself included.
 We'd exchanged our California summerwear for puffer jackets, fleecy trousers, clod-hopper trainers, our pockets a-bulge with mittens, woolly beanies, and cough drops.

-Many Northern Hemisphere people appeared to have come straight from someone's backyard pool party: floaty chiffon-y dresses, light cardigans, Jandals ('flip-flops' or 'thongs' if you're from some other parts of the world), shorts, HawaiI shirts....
+Many Northern Hemisphere people appeared to have come straight from someone's backyard pool party: floaty chiffon-y dresses, light cardigans, Jandals ('flip-flops' or 'thongs' if you're from some other parts of the world), shorts, Hawaii shirts....

 No-no-no. No.